EXCLUDING THE FLIGHT RULES, THESE FAQS RELATE TO S13 AND WILL BE UPDATED AT THE START OF S14

 By setting the submission date at 28 days max, it allows us to keep the leaderboards as up to date and as accurate as possible, and avoids Swingers stockpiling scores until the end of the Season.

-Why does my score appear in italics on the screen?
+Why does my score have an asterix marked next to it on the screen?

 If you are a European Club Swinger and your score is worth 1 or more points, we need to verify it.

-Likewise all other scores whether you are a European Fun Swinger or a ROW Club or Fun Swinger, or just entering a Match Play require verification.
+Likewise all other scores whether you are a European Fun Swinger or a ROW or US Club Swinger, or just entering a Match Play require verification.

-Until we receive verification from either the club or yourself, the score will stay in italics.
+Until we receive verification from either the club or yourself, the score will be marked with an asterix.
 It is your responsibility to remember to send that verification to us within 28 days of the round.

-My score was in italics but now it has disappeared?
+My score was marked with an asterix but now it has disappeared?

 If we find out that a score requiring verification is incorrect, or if you have failed to send in verification within 28 days of the score having taking place, your score will be deleted.